Analysis | Why Donetsk and Luhansk Matter to Putin and the West

 That’s still unclear.
 Separatists hold about one third of the Donetsk and Luhansk provinces, with the remaining two thirds behind a roughly 450 kilometer (280 mile) front line defended by about 30,000 Ukrainian soldiers.
 The separatist governments, led by Denis Pushilin in the Donetsk People’s Republic and Leonid Pasechnik in the Luhansk People’s Republic, claim the whole Donbas region for their statelets.
 The documents signed by Putin on Feb.
 21 did not define their extent.
 The territories remain part of Ukraine under international law.

-Putin is demanding a wholesale restructuring of Europe’s security infrastructure and has now altered the borders that emerged from the collapse of the former Soviet Union four times – twice in Georgia and, after Crimea and the Donbas, twice in Ukraine.
-He has also forced a much closer union on the embattled leader of Belarus, Alexander Lukashenko, with the result that Russian troops have been conducting exercises in Belarus near the Ukraine border.
-That’s worrying for the neighboring Baltic States and Poland, which have begun to ask for a stronger NATO presence in response, even if few analysts believe Russia would risk war with NATO.
+Putin is demanding a wholesale restructuring of Europe’s security order and has now altered the borders that emerged from the collapse of the former Soviet Union four times -- twice in Georgia and, after Crimea and the Donbas, twice in Ukraine.
+He has also forced a much closer union on the embattled leader of Belarus, Alexander Lukashenko, with the result that some of the shelling on Ukraine has come from Belarus, according to Ukraine’s border guard.
+That’s worrying for the neighboring Baltic states and Poland -- all NATO members -- which have begun to ask for a stronger NATO presence in the area response.

-• A Bloomberg article on Germany’s response to Putin’s moves in Ukraine.

-• A column by Bloomberg’s Leonid Bershidsky on the specter of a permanent Ukraine crisis.

-• A QuickTake on why the Minsk accords have been a murky path for peace in Ukraine.
+• A QuickTake on why the Minsk accords have been a murky diplomatic path for Ukraine.

 • A report by the Vienna Institute for International Economic Studies on the economic challenges and costs in the Donbas.